fwflash - firmware query and update utility

 Specify the path to a file to create when reading the firmware from the device.
 The –f and –r options are mutually exclusive.

 Not all flashable devices support reading firmware images back from the device.
-At present, only InfiniBand (IB) devices are supported for this operation.
+At present, only InfiniBand (IB) and Ethernet (ETH) devices are supported for this operation.
 A message will be displayed if the selected device does not support this operation.
+Cards running secure firmware do not support this operation (see NOTES section below).

 Valid only when a flash read (–r) or write (–f) operation is specified.
 This option causes fwflash not to prompt for confirmation during operation and operate non-interactively.
 Note that there is no option that allows you to forcibly flash an incompatible firmware image onto a device.